-You can use a digital or physical planner, depending on which you find to be more helpful and accessible.
-Some prefer to use a plain notebook, while others use tools that are more elaborate.
+Depending on which you find to be more helpful and accessible, you can use a digital or physical planner.
+Some prefer a plain notebook, while others use more elaborate tools.

 No matter what you find works for you, it will make planning your day a lot easier.

 Step Two: List Your Fixed Tasks